Geraldjoshua/Visualization-and-simulation-of-Africa-s-Internet-topology/README.md

 and processed.
 The processing of the traceoutes involves modelling nodes and links from the traceroutes.
 Links and nodes are then used to map the internet topology **(Visualization)** which is later used for **Simulation** purposes.

+* A live web application is still in development stage (mostly on maintenace) but can be found here: https://africa-s-internet-topology.herokuapp.com/

 **B. Code Sections:**

    1. Templates is the folder that contains the HTML code that  make ups the web pages of the platform.